ncocana/Yatzy_Refactoring_TDD_Kata/README.md

 -    2,2,2,2,2 scores 8 (2+2+2+2)

 ### Small straight:
-When placed on "small straight", if the dice read
+When placed on "small straight", if the dice reads:

-   1,2,3,4,5,
+    "1,2,3,4,5"

-the player scores 15 (the sum of all the dice).
+The player scores 15 (the sum of all the dice).

 ### Large straight:
-When placed on "large straight", if the dice read
+When placed on "large straight", if the dice reads:

-   2,3,4,5,6,
+    "2,3,4,5,6"

-the player scores 20 (the sum of all the dice).
+The player scores 20 (the sum of all the dice).

 ### Full house:
 If the dice are two of a kind and three of a kind, the